kimberllyflorez/Kimberlly-Florez/README.md

 <p style="text-align: center;">
     <span style="color: #5e9ca0;">
         Passionate about learning and working with new technologies.
-I love the construction of innovative products that provide a solution to the different needs of society.
+I love construct and innovative products that provide a solution to the different needs of society.
     </span>
 </p>